abdulrahmanal-tayeb/Trips-System/README.md

 The frontend is incomplete due to time constraints.
 While the application is not fully finished, you can still examine the logic and code and test the backend using `postman`.

-**Tip:** You can test the backend functionality using Postman if desired.

 **Note:** To ensure the Django backend works properly, you need to install the dependencies listed in the `requirements.txt` file.
 You can do this by running the following command in your project's root directory: `pip install -r requirements.txt`

 This will install the necessary packages, including `django-rest-framework` and `django-cors-headers`.